Tazewell County, Virginia

 - Present - Tazewell County continues to be known for its natural beauty, outdoor recreational opportunities, and historical sites.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Tazewell County, Virginia.
+This timeline provides a condensed summary of the historical journey of Tazewell County, Virginia.